Coronation of the Virgin (Fra Angelico, Uffizi)

 The Coronation of the Virgin is a painting of the Coronation of the Virgin by the Italian early Renaissance painter Fra Angelico, executed around 1432.
 It is now in the Uffizi Gallery of Florence.
 The artist executed another Coronation of the Virgin (c.
 1434–1435), now in the Louvre in Paris.

 History

-The work is mentioned as by Fra Angelico in a manuscript of the Biblioteca Nazionale di Firenze, and Giorgio Vasari writes that it was located in the church of Sant'Egidio at Florence.
+The work is mentioned as by Fra Angelico in a manuscript of the Biblioteca Nazionale di Firenze.
+Giorgio Vasari writes that it was located in the church of Sant'Egidio at Florence.
 Two panels of the predella which once was part of the work are known; they portray the Marriage and the Funeral of the Virgin, and are currently exhibited in the museum of San Marco, Florence.

 The altarpiece arrived at the Uffizi in 1825.
 The current frame dates to this period.

 Description

-The painting has a gilded background, a heritage of medieval painting, over which is a small paradise where the Coronation is being held.
+The painting is on a gold ground (gilded background), a feature of medieval painting, over which is a small paradise where the Coronation is being held.